top of page

 • To make health care services accessible in communities where health care delivery is non-existent.

-• To promote health education and disease prevention information
+• To promote health education and disease prevention practices

-• To conduct medical health screenings for hypertension and diabetes in rural communities
+• To conduct free medical health screenings for hypertension and diabetes in rural communities

 • To create awareness of peoples’ rights to their health information and medical decisions